JonathanWilbur/asn1-d/README.md

 - [ ] Unit tests based on examples from the Dubuisson book
 - [ ] Comparison tests to Go's ASN.1 library module
 - [ ] Generate a `.def` file for Windows?
+- [ ] Make tools build with the dynamically-linked library, if possible

 ## Suggestions